metskem/dhmb/README.md

 ## TODO

 * - make the row cleanup configurable with an envvar
-* - provide  response time graphs using https://github.com/go-echarts/go-echarts and
-       photoConfig := tgbotapi.NewDocumentUpload(chatter.ChatId, f.Name())
+* v - provide  response time graphs using https://github.com/go-echarts/go-echarts and photoConfig := tgbotapi.NewDocumentUpload(chatter.ChatId, f.Name())
      	_, err := Bot.Send(photoConfig)
-v - refactor the reading of envvars to a separate conf package v - provide background thread that cleans up the resptime table, use maxnumresptimes as an envvar
+* v - refactor the reading of envvars to a separate conf package
+* v - provide background thread that cleans up the resptime table, use maxnumresptimes as an envvar
 * v - option to (un)silence a monitor
 * v - monitor definition (data model)
 * v - put chat in a (bolt?) db